Holiness movement: Relation and reaction to Pentecostalism

-The traditional Holiness movement is distinct from the Pentecostal movement, which believes that the baptism in the Holy Spirit involves supernatural manifestations such as speaking in unknown tongues.
-Many of the early Pentecostals originated from the Holiness movement, and to this day many "classical Pentecostals" maintain much of Holiness doctrine and many of its devotional practices.
-Several of its denominations include the word "Holiness" in their names, including the Pentecostal Holiness Church.
+The traditional Holiness movement is distinct from the Holiness Pentecostal movement, the latter of which believes that the baptism in the Holy Spirit is a third work of grace of empowerment that involves supernatural manifestations such as speaking in unknown tongues.
+On the other hand, the holiness movement views entire sanctification and baptism with the Holy Spirit synonymously, being the second work of grace that empowers the believer to serve God with an undivided heart.

+Many of the early Pentecostals (known as Holiness Pentecostals) originated from the Holiness movement, and to this day Holiness Pentecostals maintain the belief in a first work of grace (New Birth) and second work of grace (entire sanctification).
+However, Holiness Pentecostals teach a third work of grace, being empowered with the manifestation of speaking in tongues.
+This concept of a third work of grace is rejected by the holiness movement.
+Several of the Holiness Pentecostal denominations include the word "Holiness" in their names, including the Calvary Holiness Association and Pentecostal Holiness Church, among others.

 The terms pentecostal and apostolic, now used by adherents to Pentecostal and charismatic doctrine, were once widely used by Holiness churches in connection with the consecrated lifestyle they see described in the New Testament.
+Denomnations of the holiness movement, however, started to use these terms less as Holiness Pentecostal churches used them more, e.g. the Apostolic Faith Church.

-During the Azusa Street Revival (often considered the advent of Pentecostalism), the practice of speaking in tongues was strongly rejected by leaders of the traditional Holiness movement.
-Alma White, the leader of the Pillar of Fire Church, a Holiness denomination, wrote a book against the Pentecostal movement that was published in 1936; the work, entitled Demons and Tongues, represented early rejection of the tongues-speaking Pentecostal movement.
+During the Azusa Street Revival, often considered the advent of Pentecostalism, the practice of speaking in tongues was strongly rejected by leaders of the traditional Holiness movement.
+Alma White, the leader of the Pillar of Fire Church, a Holiness Methodist denomination, wrote a book against the Pentecostal movement that was published in 1936.
+The work, entitled Demons and Tongues, represented early rejection of the tongues-speaking Pentecostal movement.
 White called speaking in tongues "satanic gibberish" and Pentecostal services "the climax of demon worship".
-However, many contemporary Holiness churches now believe in the legitimacy of speaking in unknown tongues, but not as a sign of entire sanctification as classical Pentecostals still teach.
+However, some contemporary Holiness churches (such as those networking with Aldersgate Renewal Ministries) now believe in the legitimacy of speaking in unknown tongues, but not as a sign of baptism with the Holy Spirit as Holiness Pentecostals teach.
+Others, such as the Pilgrim Holiness Church, maintain the historic rejection of speaking in tongues.

 There are an estimated 78 million classical Pentecostals, and 510 million assorted Charismatics who share a heritage or common beliefs with the Pentecostal movement.
-If the Holiness movement and Pentecostal/Charismatic Christians were counted together the total population would be around 600 million.
+If the Holiness movement and Pentecostal/Charismatic Christians were counted together, the total population would be around 600 million.